executive artistic director

 Zeitlin's works have been selected for feature in Fall For Fall and Spring For Spring Dance Festivals, Decatur Arts Festival, Modern Atlanta Dance Festival, Eyedrum Gallery, 368 PONCE, Midtown Players Club, South River Arts Studios, and EnCORE among others.
 Her work for the Solo Theatre’s Little Prince won Best Choreography at the International Festival of Russian-Speaking Children's and Youth Theaters in Washington, DC in May 2019.

-She performed in works by gloATL, Beacon Dance, Lori Teague, Jennifer Scully-Thurston (movie) and Sue Schroeder (movie).
+She performed in works by gloATL, Beacon Dance, Lori Teague, Jennifer Scully-Thurston (screen dance), and Adam Larsen & Sue Schroeder (screen dance).

 In 2017 Nadya curated 2 multidisciplinary shows:

 - Doors Can Dance in Murmur Gallery (eclectic group of 7 artists presented their works around (or on) the independently standing Door).

 2) Site-Specific Contemporary Dance show at the Midtown Players Club, part of Hambidge Hive residency in Colony Square Mall (6 artists created works to emphasize the authenticity of the gallery created in the ex-gym space).

 Nadya is a mom of 2 wonderful girls who constantly inspire her choreography.